Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 One of the reasons why there are always things to see and do in Rome is because the city has a mild Mediterranean climate, which makes any time of the year a good time to visit the city.
 However, if you have the chance choose to visit Rome in spring or visit Rome in autumn as the temperatures are more pleasant.

-However, when planning a trip to Rome you should take into account other factors such as tourist saturation or prices.
+However, when planning a trip to Rome, other factors such as tourist saturation or prices should be taken into account.
 Don't worry!
 In this post we analyze all these issues so you can get an idea of what awaits you in the Italian capital.

 1. When is the best time to travel to Rome?